 What does a TMJ headache feel like?

-TMJ headaches are commonly reported as feeling tension between their jaw and ears.
+TMJ headaches are commonly reported as feeling the tension between their jaw and ears.
 Some patients may feel pain in their neck or jaw.

 How do I know if my headache is caused by my teeth?

 The best way to know if a headache is caused by dental issues is to look for what nerve it may be coming from.
 The largest nerve in your head, the trigeminal nerve, controls your face, teeth, and gums.
-Irritation to this nerve can case severe and chronic headaches.
+Irritation to this nerve can cause severe and chronic headaches.